Average Most Probable Discharge Coverage

 Vessels must also have the Declaration for a Ship that is in Waters South of the Sixtieth Parallel of North Latitude (Canada Declaration).
 This Canada Declaration is essentially the Vessel Response Plan for Canada.

-For assistance in arranging Canadian coverage and completing the Canadian Declaration please submit an electronic Canadian Coverage Request through the links on the side.
+For assistance in arranging Canadian coverage and completing the Canadian Declaration please submit an electronic Canadian Coverage Request through the survey links below.

 California Shoreline Protection (CASP) and Increased On Water Response Coverage

 The state of California adopted increased response planning requirements effective October 1, 2009.
-Although these requirements apply to all California ports, plan holders are only required to obtain additional OSRO coverage for the following areas:
+These requirements apply to all vessels, tank and nontank that call California ports.
+Plan holders are depending upon their OSRO may, in some cases, be only required to obtain additional OSRO coverage when operating or transiting the following areas:

 - Port Hueneme